 A node decides which SONs to join based on the classification of its documents.
-Thus, since we are using a differential assignment of documents, a node $n_i$ joins $SON_c$ if there is a $d \in D_i$ such as $c \in C_d(d)$ .
-Under this definition, a query q associated with the concepts $C_q(q)$ will only find results in $SON_c$ where $c \in C_q(q)$ or $c \leq c' \in C_q(q)$ or $c \geq c' \in C_q(q)$ .
-Note that this strategy is very conservative as it will place a node in $SON_c$ if just one document classifies as c.
-A less conservative strategy will place a node in $SON_c$ if a "significant" number of document classifies as c.
-Note that a less conservative strategy has two effects: it reduces the number of nodes in a SON and it reduces the number of SONs to which a node belongs.
+Thus, since we are using a differential assignment of documents, a node n_i joins SON_c if there is a $d \in D_i$ such as $c \in C_d(d)$.
+Under this definition, a query q associated with the concepts $C_q(q)$ will only find results in SON_c where $c \in C_q(q)$ or $c \leq c' \in C_q(q)$ or $c \geq c' \in C_q(q)$.
+This strategy is very conservative as it will place a node in SON_c if just one document classifies as c.
+A less conservative strategy will place a node in SON_c if a "significant" number of document classifies as c.
+Such less-conservative strategy has two effects: it reduces the number of nodes in a SON and it reduces the number of SONs to which a node belongs.
 The first of these effects increases the advantages of SONs as less nodes need to be queried.
 The second effect reduces the cost of SONs as the greater the number of SONs to which a node belongs, the greater the the node overhead for handling many different connections.
 However, a less conservative strategy may prevent us from finding all documents that match a query.
 In Section 6, we study different strategies for assignment of nodes to SONs.